Home » Blog » How to Add Metadata in Microsoft Teams – Step-by-Step Guide for Better Governance

 This is one of hundreds of examples of how to use the metadata feature of Teams Manager.
 Work with text, person, date fields, dropdowns or checkboxes and implement your use case now!

 More questions?
-Book a free demo with one of our experts now!
+Book a free demo with one of our experts now and learn how to create and manage metadata fields that make your Teams environment more organized!

 Download free ebook on Microsoft Teams governance!